DiegoRos/DLCA-OnLattice/README.md

-# CCA Project
+# DLCA Off-Lattice Project
+  ## Author: Diego Rosenberg

 ## Description
-This code generates a CCA cluster through a random collocation of particles and a random movement of these particles (which is dependent on their mass) to generate larger clusters.
+This code generates a DLCA cluster through a random collocation of particles and a random movement of these particles (which is dependent on their mass) to generate larger clusters.
 The movement of these particles is pseodorandom and is dependant on their mass (as would happen in a particle dynamics simulation).
-Along with this the clusters have the ability to rotate (if a certain condition is met) **future versions** and a particle has a higher chance of sticking far away from the center of mass of the cluster **future versions**.
+Along with this a restriction can be added so that particles can only stick if they have a coordination number of 0 or 1.
 On these clusters we measure their fractal dimension and the probability of the cluster percolating through the lattice.

 ## Code
 This project is divided into three main files in charge of creting the cluster, one for measuring the fractal dimension of resultant clusters and another file responsible for measuring the probability of the cluster percolating.

 - Creation of CCA Cluster:
-  - [x] MainCCA.py
+  - [x] MainDLCA.py
-  - [x] FunctionsCCA.py
+  - [x] FunctionsDLCA.py
   - [x] ClusterClass.py
 - Measurment of Fractal Dimension:
-  - [x] FractalDimensionCCA.py
+  - [x] FractalDimensionDLCA.py
-- Measurment of Fractal Dimension:
+- Measurment of Fractal Percolation:
-  - [x] clusterPercolates function in FunctioonsCCA.py
+  - [x] clusterPercolates function in FunctionsDLCA.py
-- Measurment of Probability of Percolation:
-  - [ ] PercolattionCCA.py

 ## Files
 ### ClusterClass.py